Faiz0developer/Triweb-Learning/README.md

         ✅ Try to reassign the variable declared using const (Constant.js).
-        ✅ try to access const,let and var out of it scope (Scoping.js) ✅ make some arrow function with different uses (Arrow-function.js)
+        ✅ try to access const,let and var out of it scope (Scoping.js) ✅ make some arrow function with different uses (Arrow-function.js) ✅ pass default paramter to a fucntion (Default-paramter.js) ✅ handle many paramter by REST paramter in a function (rest-paramter.js)